 However, the increasing number of niche tools has become more of a burden than a solution, as more than half of NetOps teams rely on between four and 10 tools.
 Juggling all these tools makes troubleshooting more time-consuming and inefficient.

 While adopting specialized network management tools can help resolve specific tasks, it typically will result in poor interoperability between tools and increased workflow complexity.

 For instance, some network monitoring tools provide packet data for troubleshooting, but not analytical capabilities.
 Consequently, organizations must either do without those capabilities or use another tool like Wireshark to analyze the packet data.
 This interoperability and switching between tools are very tedious and takes precious time away that could be spent on important projects or future-proofing the network.

 Thus, the network monitoring best practices for our modern network problems should require tools that have a high level of interoperability.
 Luckily, unified NPMD solutions remove interoperability issues because everything is in one platform.
 This streamlines network management workflows and processes, as well as eliminates the issue of tool sprawl and the need for specialized skill sets.

 Collect Data from Multiple Sources for Comprehensive Visibility

-As hot new technologies continue to add complexities to modern networks, NetOps teams need to follow these network monitoring best practices to properly manage the network.
-NetOps teams must utilize a single unified NPMD platform like LiveNX with a high level of interoperability and granular network insight to ensure optimal performance.
-For more information on unified NPMD platforms and LiveNX’s offerings, click here.
+As innovative new technologies emerge and continue to add complexities to modern networks, NetOps teams need to follow these network monitoring best practices to properly manage the network.
+Utilizing a single unified NPMD platform like LiveNX with a high level of interoperability and granular network insight to ensure optimal performance.
+For more information on our unified network monitoring solution software and LiveNX’s offerings, contact us.